 The Robert S. Schwab Award is presented annually for outstanding current contributions to peripheral clinical neurophysiology research.

-Janice Massey, MD is a Professor of Neurology and Senior Vice Chair of the Duke Neurology Department with specific expertise in neuromuscular junction disorders, such as myasthenia gravis and Lambert-Eaton myasthenic syndrome.
+Janice Massey, MD, is a Professor of Neurology and Senior Vice Chair of the Duke Neurology Department with specific expertise in neuromuscular junction disorders, such as myasthenia gravis and Lambert-Eaton myasthenic syndrome.
 Dr. Massey has been awarded numerous honors over the course of her career.
 Being named the first female Professor of Neurology, with tenure, at Duke University and is the second woman in the AANEM’s history to receive the AANEM Lifetime Achievement Award (2022).

 The Marc R. Nuwer Service Award is presented to an individual in recognition of outstanding service to ACNS and its members, including non-scientific contributions.